arcus/education_modules/docs.md

 language: en
 ```

+This defintes the language for the file (default is English, `en`).
+See the [LiaScript documentation on `language`](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#%60language%60) for more details.

 ### `narrator`

 ```
 narrator: UK English Female
 ```

+This defines the voice to be used for text to voice, if the learner chooses to use that.
-See the [LiaScript documentation on `narrator`](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#189) for more details.
+See the [LiaScript documentation on `narrator`](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#%60narrator%60) for more details.

 ### `title`